Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 3. Excessive Interest Rates Due to Undisclosed Dealer Incentives

 Close Brothers Finance and other lenders usually give out rewards and bonuses to dealers to encourage customers to take out financing options.
 Often, these incentives can come in some form of commission or kickbacks.
 The problem then arises when these dealer incentives cause excessive interest rates, which are passed to consumers.
-Higher incentives mean high interest rates, which, when left undisclosed, leave buyers paying for more.
+Higher incentives mean high interest rates, which, when left undisclosed, leave buyers paying more.

 How Do They Impact Your Loan?